tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/index.md

 ---
 # Virtual Network

-<Insert Virtual Network description>.
+An Azure virtual network (VNet) is a representation of your own network in the cloud.
+It is a logical isolation of the Azure cloud dedicated to your subscription.
+You can fully control the IP address blocks, DNS settings, security policies, and route tables within this network.
 For a more detailed overview, see the [Azure Virtual Network product page](https://azure.microsoft.com/services/virtual-network).

 |Operation Group|Description|